eurostat/gridviz/docs/reference.md

 ## Usage

-Create a [Gridviz](https://github.com/eurostat/gridviz/) application using `const map = new gviz.Map();` and customise it with the methods described in the documentation below.
+Create a [Gridviz](https://github.com/eurostat/gridviz/) map using `const map = new gviz.Map();` and customise it with the methods described in the documentation below.

 Here's a basic example that loads a CSV file on Europe population (5km resolution):